amcginlay/eks-demos/doc/16-hpa/README.md

 From that point the HPA will, within its limits, continually evaluate the CPU pressure on your deployment and adjust the `replicas` attribute to suit.

 Although the HPA is natively installed, it depends upon the [Kubernetes Metrics Server](https://github.com/kubernetes-sigs/metrics-server) which is not.
-A good way to test if the Metrics Server is missing is to run the following `top` command **which will fail**.
+A good way to test if the Metrics Server is missing is to run the following `top` command.
+Right now this **will fail**.
 ```bash
 kubectl top nodes
 ```